Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Method

-The cognitive state is usually measured and evaluated using neuropsychological exams that are typically conducted via in-person interviews or self-evaluations to gauge memory, thinking, and the extent of understanding of the topic of discussion.
-There has been a lot of work around determining biomarkers for detecting signs of a person's cognitive state.
-However, these methods are either offline or fail to take into account various essential perceptual indicators.
-Recently, there has been a lot of work around using speech as a potential biomarker for detecting cognitive decline~\cite{medpage, themistocleous2018identification}.
+Psychotherapists usually measure and evaluate the cognitive state of the person using neuropsychological exams that are typically conducted via in-person interviews or self-evaluations to gauge memory, thinking, and the extent of understanding of the topic of discussion.
+There has been a lot of work around determining biomarkers for detecting signs of a person’s cognitive state.
+However, these methods are either offline or fail to consider various essential perceptual indicators.
+Recently, there has been a lot of work around using speech as a potential biomarker for detecting cognitive decline.
 For instance, stress negatively affects the cognitive functions of a person, and this can be easily detected using speech signals.
 Moreover, speech-based methods are attractive because they are non-intrusive, inexpensive, and can potentially be real-time.
-Four major speech-based features namely - glottal($f_g$)\cite{ambrosini2019automatic}, phonation($f_{ph}$), articulation($f_{ar}$) and prosody($f_{pr}$)~\cite{rektorova2016speech}; have been found to be extremely useful to check for signs of cognitive impairment and are also being used a lot currently to detect early signs of extreme cognitive impairment conditions such as Parkinson's and Alzheimer~\cite{belalcazar2016glottal, arias2017parkinson}.
-Therefore, the feature obtained from this model, $h_c$ can be written as: $h_C = concat(f_g, f_{ph}, f_{ar}, f_{pr})$.
+The following 4 audio features have proven to be extremely useful for checking signs of cognitive impairment and are increasingly being used to detect conditions such as Alzheimer's and Parkinson’s:– \begin{enumerate} \item \textit{Glottal features} ($f_g$) help in characterizing speech under stress.
+During periods of stress, there is an aberration in the amount of tension applied in the opening (abduction) and closing (adduction) of the vocal cords. \item \textit{Prosody features} ($f_{pr}$) characterize the speaker’s intonation and speaking styles.
+Under this feature, we analyze variables like timing, intonation, and loudness during the production of speech. \item \textit{Phonation} ($f_{ph}$) in people with cognitive decline is characterized by bowing and inadequate closure of vocal cords, which produce problems in stability and periodicity of the vibration.
+They are analyzed in terms of features related to perturbation measures such as jitter (temporal perturbations of the fundamental frequency), shimmer (temporal perturbation of the amplitude of the signal), amplitude perturbation quotient (APQ) and pitch perturbation quotient (PPQ).
+Apart from these, the degree of unvoiced is also included. \item \textit{Articulation} ($f_{ar}$) is related to reduced amplitude and velocity of lip, tongue, and jaw movements.
+The analysis is based primarily on the first two vocal formants F1 and F2. \end{enumerate} We, therefore, define features corresponding to cognitive state as the concatenation of these 4 audio features.
+Therefore, cognitive state features $h_c = concat (f_g, f_{pr}, f_{ph}, f_{ar})$

-\subsection{Affective State Mode}
+\subsubsection{Affective State Mode}